Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 In 1966 Annelies Burmeister participated in the Berlin State Opera in the premiere of the opera Puntila of Paul Dessau, in 1970 in the opera Joe Hill of Alan Bush.
 In the concert hall one should estimate above all her art of the Bach’s singing.

-The first recordings of Annelies Burmeister appeared to Eurodisc (Matthäus-Passion (BWV 244), Missa solemnis of Beethoven, Dorabella in Così fan tutte, Hexe in Rusalka of Dvorák) on Eterna (among other things, Berta in the Barbiere of Sevilla, complete opera Einstein of P. Dessau), later numerous records on Philips (portions in the Ring Cycle, Elias of Mendelssohn), DGG (Mass in B minor (BWV 232) of J.S.
-Bach, Requiem of Hindemith), Telefunken (Das Verhör des Lukullus of P. Dessau), Electrola HMV (Figaros Hochzeit, Der Waffenschmied of Lortzing, Die schweigsame Frau of R. Strauss), Supraphon (Beethoven’s Ninth Symphony).
+The first recordings of Annelies Burmeister appeared on Eurodisc (Matthäus-Passion (BWV 244), Missa solemnis by L.v.
+Beethoven, Dorabella in Così fan tutte, Hexe in Rusalka by Dvorák) and on Eterna (among other things, Berta in the Barbiere of Sevilla, complete opera Einstein by Paul Dessau); later numerous records on Philips (portions in Der Ring des Nibelungen, Elias by Felix Mendelssohn), DGG (Mass in B minor (BWV 232) by J.S.
+Bach, Requiem by Paul Hindemith), Telefunken (Das Verhör des Lukullus by Paul Dessau), Electrola HMV (Figaros Hochzeit, Der Waffenschmied by Lortzing, Die schweigsame Frau by R. Strauss), Supraphon (L.v.
+Beethoven’s Ninth Symphony).

-Source: Operissimo Website, English traslation by Aryeh Oron (June 2001)
+Source: Operissimo Website, English translation by Aryeh Oron (June 2001); Bayreuther Festspiele Website

 Contributed by